-The SAG-AFTRA Short Film and New Media signatory agreements allow you to defer payment to your performers, as long as they agree to the deferment terms.
-This means the performers do not get paid until the terms of deferral are met, which most commonly would be when the project is sold or picked up for distribution.
-P&H/H&R contributions, as well as payroll tax obligations, are also deferred until payments are actually issued to the performers, but workers compensation insurance coverage is required by law at the time work takes place.
+The SAG-AFTRA Short Project Agreement and New Media signatory agreement (under $50k) allow you to defer payment to your performers.
+This means the performers do not get paid until the terms of deferral are met, which most commonly would be when the project is sold or generates income.
+Pension and Health contributions and payroll taxes are not due until payments are actually issued to the performers, which means you will not incur those costs until later on when wages are paid.
+Unlike the other payroll fringes, workers compensation insurance coverage is required by law at the time work takes place, which can present a unique problem.

 Insurance options & payroll

-When payment is being deferred, Productions must obtain workers compensation insurance coverage independently, either from an insurance company or through an insurance broker.
-A payroll house cannot provide insurance coverage when performers are not going through payroll; only those being paid are covered.
-This means that there are two clear options: either performers are being paid and workers compensation is provided through payroll, OR performers are deferred and workers compensation is obtained through an insurance specialist.
+When payment is being deferred, production must obtain workers compensation insurance coverage directly, either from an insurance company or through an insurance broker.
+Some states have a State Fund insurance option as well, where employers can obtain standalone workers comp coverage from a state-run program.
+A payroll house cannot provide insurance coverage when performers are not being paid through the payroll system; only those being paid are covered.
+This means that there are two distinct options: either performers are being paid and workers compensation is provided through payroll, OR performers are deferred and workers compensation is obtained through an insurance specialist.

 3rd party coverage and State Fund insurance

-Deferment must be agreed to by both the production company and the performers prior to work taking place.
-It is the obligation of the employer to negotiate deferment with their performers, or else pay everyone out according to the normal SAG-AFTRA pay schedule.
-Additionally, when you sign a payroll services agreement, you are agreeing to pay out your performers.
-Even if the union allows deferment, this does not mean you can ignore your contractual obligations to the payroll house because getting an “okay” from the union to defer wages does not provide a free pass to commit insurance fraud against the payroll company.
+Deferment must be agreed to by the production company and the performers prior to work taking place.
+It is the obligation of the employer to negotiate deferment with their performers, or pay everyone out according to the normal SAG-AFTRA pay schedule.
+Additionally, when signing a payroll service agreement, the production company is stating its intention to pay out performers.
+Just because the union allows deferment, this does not mean a production company can ignore contractual obligations to the payroll house.